Home > Destinations > North America > USA > Utah > Suggested Itineraries > National Parks

-Southern Utah boasts five delightful national parks, plus a national recreation area and monument.
-In addition, the Navajo Nation is home to wondrous Monument Valley park, just along the Arizona state line.
-Visit these sites in a somewhat circuitous loop for what we believe is the best-ever national park tour in the American West.
+Southern Utah practically bursts its seams with five delightful national parks, plus a national recreation area and monument.
+In addition, the Navajo Nation is home to wondrous Monument Valley park, along the Arizona state line.
+Visit these sites in a somewhat circuitous loop for what may very well be the best-ever national park tour in the American West.
 This trip begins and ends in St. George; air travelers will probably fly to Las Vegas, Nevada, and rent a car there.
 It can be done in 2 weeks, but is much more satisfying done in 3 weeks as described here.
-With extra time you can easily add the North Rim of the Grand Canyon (check out Frommer's Grand Canyon National Park, Wiley Publishing, Inc.).
+With extra time you can easily add the North Rim of the Grand Canyon.

 Day 1: St. George